awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 ## Twitch Commerce SDK deprecated<a name="Twitch-improvements-changes-v1.22"></a>

 + The Twitch Gem no longer requires the Twitch Commerce SDK.
-The SDK is deprecated.
+The Twitch Commerce SDK is deprecated.

 ## Visual Studio 2017<a name="VS-improvements-changes-v1.22"></a>